Saturday, February 29, 2020

 is the secret of the Sotomayor family treasure; some moral and ethical issues;

-and plenty of action, especially in Pamplona
+and plenty of action, especially in Madrid

 during the running of the bulls.
+Pamplona

 any of the Chester Drum novels, this will come as no surprise: Marlowe’s sense

 of place and its culture was always meticulously and vividly rendered.
 Drum

 Among other works, Derringer Award-winner Barry Ergang's own impossible crime novelette, The Play of Light and Shadow, is available at Amazon and Smashwords as is his recently released book of poetry, Farrago, and other entertaining reads.
 For more on Barry’s books as well as his editing services, check out Barry’s website.

 Beneath the Stains of Time: Death and the Professor (1961) by E. and M.A.
 Radf...: A year ago, Dean Street Press reissued three detective novels by a British husband-and-wife writing team, Edwin and Mona A. Radford , wh...

 Publishing ... and Other Forms of Insanity: 52 Writing Contests in March 2020 - No entry fees: Pixabay This March there are more than four dozen contests calling for every genre and form, from poetry, to creative nonfiction, to...